tomas-skalicky/coin_trading_algorithms__python/README.md

 #### Chart with profits of different algorithm configurations

-The second chart serves to find by trial and error better and better configuration of the algorithm.
+The second chart serves to compare multiple algorithm configurations and identify the one out of them which is the most profitable.

 ![Enriched chart of the currency pairt](resources/profit_3d_chart.png)